sogou/srpc/README.md

 * srpc is a static library, libsrpc.a.
 You only need to add the libsrpc as a dependency in the development environment, and it is not required in the compiled binary release.
 * srpc depends on Workflow and protobuf3.
-  * For protobuf, you must install protobuf v3.0.0 or above by yourself.
+  * For protobuf, you must install protobuf v3.12.0 or above by yourself.
   * For Workflow, it\`s added as dependency automatically via git submodule.
   * For snappy and lz4, source codes are also included as third\_party via git submodule.
+  * Workflow, snappy and lz4 can also be found via installed package in the system.
+If the submodule dependencies are not pulled in thirt_party, they will be searched from the default installation path of the system.
+The version of snappy is required v1.1.6 or above.

 ~~~sh
 git clone --recursive https://github.com/sogou/srpc.git